Projective measure without projective Baire: Extendibility

 Finally, we obtain a $q$ such that the desired properties hold except for the capturing of $X$, which only holds for a tail of $\beta$; we can use induction to get $q$ that works for all $\beta$.
 Obviously, $q \leq p$ (we have never put 1s on any partition affected by restraints).
 For the beginning of the induction, assume $\alpha$ is the least limit cardinal.
 Argue as in the general limit case described above to get a condition $q$ that works on a tail below $\alpha$.
-Now make finitely many extensions to obtain a $q$ that works everywhere. \end{proof} Note the subtle role of the proof of \ref{ext1} in my choice to work with the $E_\beta$'s: it seems I could have easily done with the standard $C_\beta$ from $\Box$ instead.
-Fake inaccessible coding requires an Easton set, but this is also no reason to go beyond $\Box$.
-It is the mechanism of distinguishing between fake inaccessible coding and immediate singular coding which requires that $E_\beta$ appear in the smallest relevant type of structure---where $\beta$ is seen to be non-Mahlo, but not necessarily singular.
-Without this distinction, we could choose to always do fake inaccessible coding---but then the proof of \ref{ext1} seems to fail.
+Now make finitely many extensions to obtain a $q$ that works everywhere. {{ Lemma~\ref{ext1}~}$\Box$}\end{proof}

+Note that the proof of Lemma~\ref{ext1} as given here relies heavily on the idea to work with the $E_\beta$'s.
+Perhaps the reader's initial impression is that one could have easily done with the standard $C_\beta$ from $\Box$ instead; virtual inaccessible coding requires an Easton set, but this is also no reason to go beyond $\Box$.
+It is the mechanism of distinguishing between virtual inaccessible coding and immediate singular coding which requires that $E_\beta$ appear in the smallest relevant type of structure---where $\beta$ is seen to be non-Mahlo, but not necessarily singular.
+Without this distinction, we could choose to always do virtual inaccessible coding---but then the proof of Lemma~\ref{ext1} seems to fail.